operator-playground-io/community-jaeger-operator-tile/cover.md

 Jaeger can be deployed either as all-in-one binary, where all Jaeger backend components run in a single process, or as a scalable distributed system, discussed below.
 There are two main deployment options:

-1.Collectors are writing directly to storage.
+1. Collectors are writing directly to storage.

-2.Collectors are writing to Kafka as a preliminary buffer.
+2. Collectors are writing to Kafka as a preliminary buffer.

 The following diagram illustrates the overall architecture:
 Illustration of direct-to-storage architecture: